-Planned and organised by SciFora, the first Blending & Segregation Forum will be hosted by Purdue's Center for Particulate Products and Processes (CP3) on 05-08 August 2019.
+Planned and organised by SciFora, the first Blending & Segregation Forum in Europe will be hosted by MercuryLab at the U Parkhotel on the campus of the University of Twente 09-12 December 2019.

 SciFora is a non-profit venture which designs, organises and promotes scientific forums in the US, UK and EU.
 The SciFora forums are small, focused and intense; they offer a platform for academia/industry/vendors scientific gatherings in the fields of pharmaceuticals and adjacent process-based communities.

 The multiple events will be organized and steered by the following Scientific Committee: